dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     rpm --import http://iotdk.intel.com/misc/iot_pub.key
     ```

-1. Next, install the `node-red-contrib-os` npm package globally using the following statement:
+1. Next, install the `node-red-contrib-os` npm package globally on the NUC using the following statement:

     You will see a number of "***WARN unmet dependency***" messages appear.  ***You can safely ignore these***.